Little001/Merin-angular/README.md

 # Merin-angular
-Base framework for forntend developers, using Angular2, TypeScript
+### Base framework for frontend developers, using Angular2, TypeScript